 Past patients of Dr. Harris discuss their experience having hernia surgery at our center and with our team.Sexual Activity

-As soon as patients can engage in sexual activities without severe pain, they can resume their normal activities.
+As soon as patients can engage in sexual activities without pain, they can resume those activities.
 Just as with returning to work and athletic activities, there will be some recovery period before patients feel back to normal.
 The 50%, 75%, 85%, and 95% rule above for work and school applies to sexual activity.

 Constipation